jj-zhu/jj-zhu.github.io/index.md

 ### Open positions
 - Postdoc position in the intersection of data-driven dynamics modeling, PDE and numerical analysis, and medical applications.
 If interested, please email me for inquiry.
-- Master thesis: if you are a master's student at a Berlin university and interested in generative models and dynamical systems, e.g., diffusion models, neural ODE, please feel free to reach out.
+- Master thesis: if you are a master's student at a Berlin university and interested in optimization, optimal transport, generative models and dynamical systems, e.g., diffusion models, neural ODE, please feel free to reach out.
 - PhD position: there is no opening at this moment.
 But please feel free to get in touch if you are looking and expect to start in 2024.